 Finally, the integration of the \apv\ readout in the Belle II data acquisition system required a very significant investment in design, prototyping, programming and tests.
 The overall back-end electronics design, and the floating power supplies allowing a flexible scheme for detector bias and front-end powering, are described in section~\ref{sec:C2_offdet_elec}.
 A critical aspect for the detector performance is the electrical grounding scheme, described in section~\ref{sec:C2_grounding}.
 The overall SVD design was validated by several cycles of prototypes and beam tests, summarized in section~\ref{sec:C2_beamtest}.

 The main elements of the SVD readout chain are shown in figure~\ref{fig:C2_svd_readoutchain}.
-Both the hybrid boards and the origami flexes hosting \apv\ chips are connected by 2.5~m copper cables to \emph{junction boards} located in the forward and backward areas of Belle II, in front of the CDC end-wall, dedicated to interconnections, called \gls{DOCK}s.
+Both the hybrid boards and the origami flexes hosting \apv\ chips are connected by \qty{2.5}{\m} copper cables to \emph{junction boards} located in the forward and backward areas of Belle II, in front of the CDC end-wall, dedicated to interconnections, called \gls{DOCK}s.
 These junction boards also contain the radiation-hard voltage regulators, which provide the supply voltages needed by the \apv\ ASICs.
 Analog data are sent from the junction boards to the \emph{\acrfull{FADC}} boards located on top of the Belle II detector.
 In addition to analog level translation, the \acrshort{FADC}s perform first level data processing and formatting.
 Digital data are handed over to the \emph{\acrfull{FTB}} boards, which distribute it through optical links to the \emph{\acrfull{COPPER}} boards~\cite{Higuchi:2005yg} of the unified Belle II data acquisition system.
 Data is also sent to the \emph{\acrfull{DATCON}} boards~\cite{Bernlochner:2017mtp} of the PXD readout system, which use it to project candidate tracks and find regions of interest (\gls{ROIgls}s) in the PXD.